 If the 6 month residency requirement above is met and your divorce case has been filed with the Court, then you or your spouse (or both of you) may move out of Pennsylvania to another state and still have your case heard in Pennsylvania.
 Attorney James Cairns makes divorces service easy to use by offering them online, along with related divorce services such as Settlement Agreements, Name Changes, and Removing a Spouse's Name from a Pennsylvania Deed.

 You can establish Pennsylvania residency for filing for divorce in a number of ways.
 Register to vote.
 Obtain a driver's license.
 Get a library card.
-Register your car, truck, or other motor vehicle.
+Register your car, truck, or another motor vehicle.
 Have utility bills from a Pennsylvania address.
 The list of ways to prove your residency is long.
 However, it is very important you don't maintain a residence in another state that would imply that you are from that state if you mean to use your residency in Pennsylvania to obtain a Pennsylvania no-fault, uncontested, simple divorce.